Create Users According to Licenses

 Users can access Business Central records in Teams using only their Microsoft 365 license.
 When access is enabled for an environment, synchronizing using the Update users from Microsoft 365 action won't include users that only have a Microsoft 365 license.
 To include these users in synchronization, you must first update environment settings by assigning a security group that contains users with a Business Central license and users with only a Microsoft 365 license.

-Learn about securing access to environments using security groups at Manage access using Azure Active Directory groups.
+Learn about securing access to environments using security groups at Manage access using Microsoft Entra groups.

 Get an overview of accessing Business Central in Teams with Microsoft 365 licenses at admin-access-with-m365-license.